postmanlabs/labs-docs/v6/pro/managing_pro/managing_your_billing.md

 <h3 id="set">Setting the monitoring block count</h3>

-In Postman Pro, your team can monitor up to 10,000 requests for free per month.
+Postman Pro teams can send up to 10,000 monitoring requests for free each month.
+(Postman Enterprise teams can send upt to 100,000 monitoring requests every month without charge.)

-Beyond 10,000 requests, you can choose to pay-as-you-go for additional requests, or pre-purchase discounted blocks of monitoring requests.
+Beyond these free limits, you can choose to pay-as-you-go for additional requests, or pre-purchase discounted blocks of monitoring requests.

 For pay-as-you-go, your team will be  billed at $0.75 for every 1,000 requests above 10,000 per month.

-Pre-purchased blocks of requests provide a discount, and allow you to set a more predictive billing pattern.
-Blocks of 500,000 requests are available for a monthly price of $200.
+Pre-purchased blocks of monitoring calls provide a discount, and allow you to set a more predictive billing pattern.
+Blocks of 50,000 monitoring calls are available for a monthly price of $20.

 To set the number of monitoring blocks, click the “Set Monitoring Block Count” CTA in your billing overview or usage pages.